Particle Statistics, Frustration, and Ground-State Energy: Violation of the natural inequality

 Since hard-core bosons have a higher ground-state energy than fermions on a ring containing $\pi$ flux inside the ring as proved in Sec.~\ref{sec:ring}, we can construct a series of systems where $E_0^{\rm B} > E_0^{\rm F}$, by taking many such small rings and connecting them with weak hoppings.
 If the inter-ring hoppings are weak enough, they are expected not to revert the inequality and $E_0^{\rm B} > E_0^{\rm F}$ would be kept~\cite{Chamon-priv}.

 We prove rigorously that, the reversed natural inequality is indeed still kept in coupled $\pi$-flux rings, connected by weak hoppings, even in the thermodynamic limit.
-The first example is $\pi$-flux octagon-square model.
+One example is $\pi$-flux octagon-square model.
 The lattice structure is shown in Fig.~\ref{fig.octagon_square} (a), where one unit cell is shown in green with basis vectors $\vec{a}_1=(3,0)$ and $\vec{a}_2=(0,3)$.
+This lattice can be deformed into the (topologically equivalent) $\frac{1}{5}$-depleted square lattice\cite{Troyer1996,Sachdev1996}, which is known for the model of the quasi two-dimensional compound $\textrm{CaV}_4\textrm{O}_9$.
+Thus the octagon-square lattice is also called as deformed $\frac{1}{5}$-depleted square lattice.
+It is sometimes also called as decorated square lattice~\cite{depleted-square2, depleted-square1}.
 The hopping amplitudes on thick and broken lines are denoted by $t$ and $t'$, respectively.
 The Hamiltonian is given by

 where ``thick, oriented'' and ``broken'' refer respectively to the links drawn with arrows and those drawn as broken lines in Fig.~\ref{fig.octagon_square}(a).
 We also assume $t>t'>0$.

 By the choice of $e^{i\pi/4}$ hopping phase on the oriented thick lines, there is a $\pi$ flux in every square.
 Therefore, it can be regarded as a model of coupled $\pi$-flux rings by weak hopping $t'$.
 In order to prove $E_0^{\rm B} > E_0^{\rm F}$ rigorously in the coupled rings, we seek a lower bound for $E_0^{\rm B}$ and an upper bound for $E_0^{\rm F}$.
 If the former is higher than the latter, the desired inequality is proved.
 We introduce the positive semi-definite operators,